sathishdk/learn/README.md

 learn
 =====
 I am new to GITHUB.
-I have created this account to explore this new oppurtunity This repository is mainly for improving my developing skills
+I have created this account to explore this new oppurtunity.
+This repository is mainly for improving my developing skills